George Le Hunte

 Sir George Ruthven Le Hunte GCMG (20 August 1852 – 29 January 1925) was a British politician.
-He served as Governor of South Australia from 1 July 1903 until 18 February 1909, soon after federation of Australia.
+He served as Governor of South Australia soon after the Federation of Australia, from 1 July 1903 until 18 February 1909.

 Life

 He was born in Porthgain, Pembrokeshire, Wales, the son of George and Mary Le Hunte.
 He was educated at Eton College and Trinity College, Cambridge.

 Le Hunte served as President of Dominica (1887–94), secretary of Barbados (1894–97) and Mauritius (1897); and Lieutenant-Governor of British New Guinea (1899–1903).
-He was Governor of South Australia 1903–08/9, and then Governor of Trinidad and Tobago from 1908 to 1915, retiring 1916.
+He was Governor of South Australia from 1903–08/9, and then Governor of Trinidad and Tobago from 1908 to 1915, retiring in 1916.

 As South Australian Governor, Le Hunte became the first patron of the Royal Automobile Association of South Australia when it was formed in 1903.
 The District Council of Le Hunte in the north of Eyre Peninsula was named after him before it was changed to Wudinna District Council in 2008.